 In 1978, Ron Guidry set a Yankee record that still stands (and a former AL record for lefthanded pitchers) with 18 strikeouts in a game, against the California Angels.
 That game began the tradition of fans standing up and clapping on a two-strike pitch.
 It gets especially intense when it's the potential last out of the game.
 Met fans claim they started this tradition with Dwight Gooden in 1984, but we have the video evidence showing that, as usual, Met fans are full of baloney.

 When Mariano Rivera was pitching, if the Yankees were winning in the 9th inning, and it was a save situation, he would come out of the bullpen, and the loudspeakers would blast "Enter Sandman" by Metallica.
 Translation: "Game over."
-It remains to be seen what will be done for the new closer, probably David Robertson, a setup man since 2010.
+Closers since haven't had the same treatment.

-If the Yankees win, they will play a recording of broadcaster John Sterling giving his signature radio call: “Ballgame over!
+If the Yankees win, they will play a recording of broadcaster John Sterling giving his signature radio call: "Ballgame over!
 Yankees win!
-The-e-e-e-e-e-e… Yankees win!”
-If you look in the press box – you may need binoculars for this – you can see Sterling in the WCBS radio booth, doing “the Sterling Shake” when he actually says it.
+The-e-e-e-e-e-e… Yankees win!"
+If you look in the press box – you may need binoculars for this – you can see Sterling in the WFAN radio booth, doing "the Sterling Shake" when he actually says it.
 (At the time of that clip, the Yankees were on WCBS, 880 AM.)